English language prep-year

 The course takes place during two semesters.
 The autumn semester starts in the first week of September and ends in the third week of December.
 The spring term starts in the first week of February and ends in the third week of June.

 You will have 20 academic hours (academic hour = 45 minutes) per week during 15 weeks of the autumn term and 25 academic hours per week during 16 weeks of the autumn term: 700 academic hours altogether.
 You will also be expected to do quite a lot of independent work.
 The course will end with the TOEFL ITP test.

-Private rooms and apartments are usually found through Internet or rental agencies operating in Tallinn.
+Private rooms and apartments are usually found through the Internet or rental agencies operating in Tallinn.
 Prices depend on the apartment, location and number of rooms.
-You can find rental offers from following sites:
+You can find rental offers from the following sites:

 Prices vary, depending on the location, situation of the apartment, number of rooms, if it is fully furnished, what facilities are offered etc.

 For renting and apartment or a room in an apartment you need to pay a deposit, 2 or 3 months´ rental price that will be returned to you after finishing the rental period.

 Tallinn University of Technology students who would like to find a private apartment or hostel place could have look at Accommodation for international students in Facebook.
 This is created especially for new international students who do not have a place in the TUT campus dormitory.

 I’m always a little nervous before such trips, but it turned out to be for nothing.
 The staff at school, my classmates and people I met in Tallinn, were amazing.
 All of them were very helpful and nice.
 There were people from Belarus, China, Turkey, Italy, and Ukraine in my class.
 We were a huge international mixture and we loved it!
 I’m leaving Tallinn with very good friends but I hope I'll come back in August.
 I want to study master degree in Tallinn University of Technology.